 Strauchgasse takes you back to the bottom of the Freyung and a crossroads where you turn right to reach another historical square: Am Hof.

-First, though, wander into the Freyung to admire the surrounds, which include 18th century apothecaries (still going at number 7), the abbey museum (notable for its 15th century altar panels), and various townhouses erected by the nobility to ensure a shorter carriage ride to the Hofburg court.
+First, though, wander onto the Freyung to admire the surrounds, which include 18th-century apothecaries (still going at number 7), the abbey museum (notable for its 15th-century altar panels), and various townhouses erected by the nobility to ensure a shorter carriage ride to the Hofburg court.